 Preserve Yields With Weed Killers For Plants

-To preserve yields, farmers tend to increase herbicide rates.
+To preserve yields, farmers tend to increase herbicide rates with the best liquid weed killer concentrate, the SNS products.
 This type of weed control introduces chemical species that can be harmful to both the environment and to humans.
 This is the case of glyphosate.
 Its use as an active molecule was developed during the design of Roundup in the 1970s by John Franz, a researcher at Monsanto.

 Degradation of Herbicides As Weed Killers for Plants

 Herbicides degrade more or less slowly in ecosystems.
 A low persistence implies the repetition of treatments.
 Conversely, a high persistence generates long-lasting effects in the environment.
 Their bioaccumulations are dangerous for all living organisms through food chains, including:

 How does Glyphosate work to control weeds around plants in your garden or lawn?

 Choosing the best weed killer spray is therefore crucial.
 Glyphosate herbicides are absorbed through the leaves of the plants.
 Once on the leaf, the chemical prevents the production of a plant-specific enzyme as the plant needs it to survive.
 This enzyme is only found in plants, which is why glyphosate is non-toxic to animals and humans.
 Because the organic matter and clay in soils absorb glyphosate strongly, it is very unlikely that seeds, germinants, or roots will absorb glyphosate residues.
 Forest plant communities can therefore regenerate quickly after treatment operations.